hereroCoder/Travel/README.md

 ## $\fbox{TECHNOLOGIES USED}$

 1).
 Frontend: HTML, CSS, JavaScript, React.js, Bootstrap 2).
-Backend: Node.js, Express.js
-3).
 Other Tools and Libraries:React Router, Google Fonts, Font Awesome, Favicon.ico, Unsplash

 ## $\fbox{GETTING STARTED}$

 1).
 Clone the repository: git clone https://github.com/your-username/TravelWebsite-Blog.git 2).
 Navigate to the project directory: cd Travel
 3).
-Install dependencies: npm install, (npm font awesome)?
+Install dependencies: npm install
 4).
 Set up the environment variables by creating a .env file based on the provided .env.example file.
 5).
 Start the development server: npm start
 6).
 The the application will start automatically or access the application at http://localhost:3000